moveit/moveit_tutorials/doc/ompl_interface_tutorial.rst

 Projection Evaluator
 ^^^^^^^^^^^^^^^^^^^^

 The ``projection_evaluator`` can take in a list of joints or links to approximate the coverage of a configuration space.
-This settings is used by planners such as `KPIECE <http://www.kavrakilab.org/robotics/kpiece.html>`_, BKPIECE, LBKPIECE, and PDST.
+This settings is used by planners such as KPIECE, BKPIECE, LBKPIECE, and PDST.
 For more information read the corresponding publications.

 Other Settings
 ^^^^^^^^^^^^^^